 “Go away.”
 Maria’s screeching drowned out the roar of the raging storm.

 “No!”
 Martha shouted only this one word.
 Loud, decisive, without distorting reverberation, it stood as an insurmountable barrier in front of Mary.
 Instead of further words, a fierce battle broke out between them.
 The step inside the tower widened to a large free space.
-People passed by and those who stopped shook their heads on the ground in the two’s face figures wrestling with each other.
-Maria and Martha were once again involved in one of those battles, the end of which had never been a success.
+People passed by and those who stopped shook their heads on the ground in the two’s face, figures wrestling with each other.
+It again involved Maria and Martha in one of those battles, the end of which had never been a success.

 An alarm clock rang as if from far away.
 Maria switched it off.
 Tired, she rose out of bed and went to the window.
-“It did storm tonight,” she muttered, watching for a moment the even after rain.
-She was about to leave for a short break in Paris.
+“It stormed tonight,” she muttered, watching for a moment the even after rain.
+She was about to leave for a quick break in Paris.
 On the table was her identity card.
-She was not allowed to forget it.
+She could not forget it.
 Next to the screened picture of the smiling woman with the heavy dark hair stood a reading: Müller, Maria Martha.